Matrix factorizations via Koszul duality: Graded matrix factorizations

+through a correspondence $\D(X)\cong [\MF^\gr(S,W)]$.
+This can be proved by observing that the degree shift in $[\MF^\gr(S,W)]$ corresponds to the composition of the homological degree shift functor and the Seidel-Thomas twist functor associated to the spherical object $\cO_X$ on $\D(X)$, see~\cite{BFK}.

-\paragraph \textbf{Minimal model $A_\infty$ algebras.} The homology of the dg algebra $\Omega(C_M)\sharp G$ is easily seen to be $\wedge^*(V)\sharp G$.
+\remark The homology of the dg algebra $\Omega C_M\sharp G$ is easily seen to be $\wedge^*(V)\sharp G$.
 This latter notation is slightly misleading because we did not mean the smash product algebra.
 It is simply the smash product vector space.
 The presence of the curvature term puts $A_\infty$ structure on $\wedge^*(V)\sharp G$ via homotopy transfer property.
 However this computation quickly gets complicated.
 The author has not been able to describe it even in the case of elliptic curves.
 We mention two closely related results in these directions.
 In an unpublished notes~\cite{Seid}, Seidel has obtained the above picture for an $A_\infty$ structure on $\wedge^*(V)\sharp G$ via quite different methods.
 Explicit calculations for $A_\infty$ structures on elliptic curves have been obtained by Polishchuk in~\cite{Poli}, again through other methods.
 In latter case even the underlying vector space is different.

-\paragraph \textbf{Hochschild homology.} In the graded case, the Hochschild homology of the dg category $\MF^\gr(S,W)$ can also be related with the Borel-Moore Hochschild homology of a curved algebra.
+\paragraph{Hochschild homology of $\MF^\gr(S,W)$.} The Hochschild homology of the dg category $\MF^\gr(S,W)$ can also be related with the Borel-Moore Hochschild homology of a curved algebra.
 The proof is the same as the orbifold case except that we use graded $k$-linear dualizing functor.
 We omit the proof here.
-The precise results are stated in the following proposition. \begin{Proposition} Let the notations be as above and assume that $W$ has isolated singularities.
+The precise results are stated in the following proposition. \begin{proposition} Let the notations be as above and assume that $W$ has isolated singularities.
 Then we have the following isomorphisms:

-where the $\chk$ denotes the graded dual operation. \end{Proposition}
+where the $\chk$ denotes the graded dual operation. \end{proposition}

-\remark Again the groups $HH_*^\BM(S_W\sharp G)$ has been computed in~\cite{CT} via certain localization formula.
+\remark Again the groups $HH_*^\BM(S_W\sharp G)$ has been computed in~\cite{CT}.
 What's new here is the existence of a $\Z$-grading on these homology groups.
 In the Calabi-Yau situation, the dg version of CY/LG correspondence shows that this computation provides an alternative way to compute the Hochschild homology of CY hypersurfaces.